Kerruba/EBI_00816/readme.md

+# Readme
+This is my attept to solve the problem you requested.

+## 1. Create the matrix
+Running the `main.py` let you produce the matrix plus a table with the authors and the corresponind coauthors identified by id

 ## 2. How would design the test suite:
 - I would create some example documents, using as a blueprint the XML schema provided, to test some simple functionalities
 - I would try to create more methods in order to make both my code easier to read and easier to test.